inkytonik/cooma/README.md

 * Functional core compiled to a continuation-passing intermediate representation (["Compiling with continuations, continued", Kennedy, ICFP 2007](https://doi.org/10.1145/1291151.1291179))

-* Row-based data types capable of encoding types with variants and object-oriented style extension (["Abstracting extensible data types: or, rows by any other name", Morris and McKinna, POPL 2019](https://doi.org/10.1145/3290325))
+* Row-based data types capable of encoding record types with variants and object-oriented style extension (["Abstracting extensible data types: or, rows by any other name", Morris and McKinna, POPL 2019](https://doi.org/10.1145/3290325))

 * Fine-grained object capability-based effects (["A Study of Capability-Based Effect Systems", Liu, EPFL, 2016](https://github.com/liufengyun/stoic))